-In most cases the results of contracting Zika virus aren't too harmful but problems occur when pregnant, with potentially devastating results to unborn babies.
+In most cases the results of contracting Zika virus aren't too harmful but problems can occur when pregnant, with potentially devastating results to unborn babies.

 Here's everything you need to know...